geoserver/geoserver.github.io/_posts/2025-12-30-cite-sponsorship-opportunity.md

 author: Jody Garnett
 date: 2025-12-30
 layout: post
-title: CITE 2026 Sponsorship Opportunity
+title: CITE 2026 Sponsorship
 categories:
 - Announcements
 ---

-A major accomplishment in 2025 was re-achiving our CITE Certification status for GeoServer.
+A major accomplishment in 2025 was [re-achiving CITE Certification]({% post_url 2025-07-16-cite-certification %} ) status for GeoServer.
 Many thanks to all who were involved!
 After approximately 10 years, we can once again officially confirm that GeoServer is OGC compliant.

 To maintain Certification is an annual expense for the project - and a sponsorship opportunity for you!